heistp/irtt/README.md

     [unsafe](https://golang.org/pkg/unsafe/) package, but so far this
     optimization has not been shown to be necessary.

-16) Why is the virt size (vsz) memory usage so high in Linux?
+16) Why is the virt size (vsz) memory usage for the server so high in Linux?

     This has to do with the way Go allocates memory.
 See [this article](https://deferpanic.com/blog/understanding-golang-memory-usage/)